mikael-ros/profile-card/readme.md

 ### 🪚 How to modify
 Simply go into the SVG and add entries accordingly.
 There are 6 proficiencies, all identified by ids; see the SVG as an example.

+> [!TIP]
+> When editing the SVG, open the file locally in the browser.
+It is a more accurate preview of how it will look in the real world.

 #### 📁 Card
 The entire thing is contained within an ``<article>`` tag, which is necessary to make it display properly on all GitHub themes.
 See the minimal example further down.